 Genghis Khan Grill

-With a name coming from a popular historical figure, you might wonder what kind of meal Genghis Khan in Sapporo is?
+With a name coming from a popular Chinese historical figure, you might wonder what kind of dish Genghis Khan in Sapporo is supposed to be?

-There’s really no concrete explanation why this dish gets its name from the Mongolian emperor.
+There’s really no concrete explanation of why this traditional Japanese dish gets its name from the Mongolian emperor.
 But some sources say it is because the metal skillet for grilling the meat resembles a traditional Mongolian soldier’s helmet.

 Genghis Khan is a famous meal, originally from Hokkaido.
 They make it with grilled lamb and vegetables, like bean sprouts and onions.
-You eat Gehghis Khan with a special dipping sauce.
+You eat Genghis Khan with a special dipping sauce.

 Contributed by Mervz, Pinoy Adventurista